Right-wing troll Jacob Wohl banned from Twitter

 According to Twitter, the company found that Wohl had already created fake accounts and tried to use them to spread misinformation about the 2020 election.

 “I think there’s a little bit out of context with the quote,” Wohl said of the article.
 “Basically for the 2020 cycle, I just want to be in the left-wing editorial business as well.
-And part of that’s going to be online properties and I’m going to use those properties to influence the outcomes of U.S. politics.”
+And part of that’s going to be online properties, and I’m going to use those properties to influence the outcomes of US politics.”

-Wohl said he didn’t believe it would violate Twitter’s rules to create accounts espousing leftist perspectives, and disagreed such an effort would be deceptive even though he isn’t a leftist.
-“I think maybe disingenuous would be a better word,” Wohl said.
+Wohl said he didn’t believe it would violate Twitter’s rules to create accounts espousing leftist perspectives and disagreed that such an effort would be deceptive even though he isn’t a leftist.
+“I think maybe ‘disingenuous’ would be a better word,” Wohl said.

 “There’s nothing wrong with me running left-wing properties,” he said, citing what he identifies as his First Amendment right to do so.
 Wohl said the “mechanics of” such a venture were “still taking shape,” but suggested a potential business model could include “investing in talented leftists who will do my bidding and run blogs.”

-“I would never ever violate the terms of service of anything that I use, whether it be Twitter or my utility company,” Wohl told Mother Jones.
+“I would never, ever violate the terms of service of anything that I use, whether it be Twitter or my utility company,” Wohl told Mother Jones.